JuliaDatabases/LibPQ.jl/docs/src/pages/type-conversions.md

 [`execute`](@ref).
 This will result in data retrieved as `T`/`Vector{T}` instead.
-`not_null` accepts a list of column names or column positions, or a `Bool` asserting that all columns do or do not have the possiblity of `NULL`.
+`not_null` accepts a list of column names or column positions, or a `Bool` asserting that all columns do or do not have the possibility of `NULL`.

 The type-related interfaces described below only deal with the `T` part of the `Union{T, Missing}`, and there is currently no way to use an alternate `NULL` representation.